tdilauro/Simplified-wiki/Deployment-Instructions.md

 * Is it still useful to run the server in a python virtualenv?
 Or does it not matter since these are single-purpose servers?
 * What are the AWS credentials that will let the content server and the metadata wrangler upload static content to S3?
 * Instead of a single 'libsimple' database I need three databases, one for each component.
 * What exactly is the dev environment 'for'?
 How about the QA environment?
+What's my development workflow?

 ## Database for unit tests